Cancer prevention: Vaccination

-Anti-cancer vaccines can be preventive / prophylactic or be used as therapeutic treatment.
+Anti-cancer vaccines can be preventive or be used as therapeutic treatment.
 All such vaccines incite adaptive immunity by enhancing cytotoxic T lymphocyte (CTL) recognition and activity against tumor-associated or tumor-specific antigens (TAA and TSAs).

 Vaccines have been developed that prevent infection by some carcinogenic viruses.
 Human papillomavirus vaccine (Gardasil and Cervarix) decreases the risk of developing cervical cancer.
 The hepatitis B vaccine prevents infection with hepatitis B virus and thus decreases the risk of liver cancer.
 The administration of human papillomavirus and hepatitis B vaccinations is recommended when resources allow.

 Some cancer vaccines are usually immunoglobulin-based and target antigens specific to cancer or abnormal human cells.
 These vaccines may be given to treat cancer during the progression of disease to boost the immune system's ability to recognize and attack cancer antigens as foreign entities.
 Antibodies for cancer cell vaccines may be taken from the patient's own body (autologous vaccine) or from another patient (allogeneic vaccine).
 Several autologous vaccines, such as Oncophage for kidney cancer and Vitespen for a variety of cancers, have either been released or are undergoing clinical trial.
 FDA-approved vaccines, such as Sipuleucel-T for metastasizing prostate cancer or Nivolumab for melanoma and lung cancer can act either by targeting over-expressed or mutated proteins or by temporarily inhibiting immune checkpoints to boost immune activity.